cinnData/DataSci/[DS-08] Clustering.md

 The centers can also be used to assign a cluster to a new sample which has not been used to find the centers.
 We just select the cluster whose center is closer to that new sample.

-In real-world applications, we look at the center as an artificial sample which we consider as the ``typical element'' of the cluster.
+In real-world applications, we look at the center as an artificial sample which we consider as the "typical element'' of the cluster.
 The values that this artificial sample takes for the different features are used to produce a description of the cluster, as far as that makes sense.
 This is the typical approach in customer segmentation.
 So a marketing manager can describe a segment of customers as individuals above 60, with annual family income between $100,000 and $250,000, who frequently watch soap opera TV comedy series.
 This would really be a description of the center of that segment.

 The methods that use this approach differ on how the centers are extracted from the training data.
 Let us see how it works in the $k$-means clustering algorithm.